neuralmagic/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

 The artifacts of the training process are saved to `--save-dir` under `--model-tag`.
 Once the script terminates, you should find everything required to deploy or further modify the model, including the recipe (with the full description of the sparsification attributes), checkpoint files (saved in the appropriate framework format), etc.

 ### Exporting the Sparse Model to ONNX

-The [DeepSparse] Engine uses the ONNX format to load neural networks and deliver breakthrough performance for CPUs by leveraging the sparsity within a network.
+The [DeepSparse] Engine uses the ONNX format to load neural networks and then deliver breakthrough performance for CPUs by leveraging the sparsity and quantization within a network.

 The SparseML installation provides a `sparseml.image_classification.export_onnx` command that you can use to load the checkpoint and create a new `model.onnx` file.